University of Oxford Logo University of OxfordSoftware Engineering - Home

 Objectives

-As with the DNN course, the objective of the course is to give a taste of the theory and approach of each in a way that is suited to a general audience (i.e. without requiring significant mathematical background, including linear algebra), and to spend a significant amount of time working practical ML experiments and examples with these methods applied to real datasets.
-This hands-on experience will provide students with plenty of opportunity to experience the practical challenges of applying ML in practice, including incorrect or missing data, the need to think deeply about representations and transformation for creating features, and significant challenges around overfitting and generalisation.
+The objective of the course is to give a taste of the theory and approach of each in a way that is suited to a general audience (i.e. without requiring deep mathematical background), and to spend a significant amount of time working practical ML experiments and examples with these methods applied to real datasets.
+This hands-on experience will provide students with plenty of opportunity to experience the practical challenges of applying ML in practice, including incorrect or missing data, the need to think deeply about representations and transformation for creating features, and significant challenges around over-fitting and generalisation.

-Due to its importance to ML at present, we will do all practicals in Jupyter Notebook, with Python 3, scikit-learn, pandas and associated tooling.
+Due to its importance to ML at present, we will do all practicals in Jupyter Notebook, with Python 3, scikit-learn, Pandas and associated tooling.

 At the conclusion of this course students should understand: